Real Estate Photos Flagged as AI on Instagram

 Same-day Stories from an open house often use quick exports or collages built in Canva.
 If the collage includes even one AI-assisted cutout from the listing set, clean the final Story PNG inspect and clean before scheduling posts — not just the individual listing JPGs you posted last week.

-Disclosure vs metadata hygiene (important)
+Disclosure vs hidden metadata hygiene (important)

 • Replace MLS or board rules on digitally altered photos